Ginza25/3x3eyesMCD/docs/script_commands.md

 # Event opcodes

+## 0x24 Wait before processing next opcode

+Immediately following byte specifies time to wait.

-## 0x2A
+## 0x2A Request text

-Seems to request an entry in the dialogue text block according to an immediately following two byte index, and then starts processing dialogue opcodes for that entry.
+Request an entry in the dialogue text block according to an immediately following two byte index, and then starts processing dialogue opcodes for that entry.
+The two bytes at 0x14800 specify the location of the first two byte pointer pair in this index.

+## 0x35 Move actor sprite

+First byte selects which actor to manipulate.
+The 4 bytes after opcode 0x35 are two signed 16-bit words: X velocity and Y velocity, in big-endian, stored into the actor’s velocity fields as (value << 8) (i.e., 8.8 fixed-point in a 32-bit slot).

+## 0x37 Change actor sprite

+Change actor sprite.
+First byte selects which actor to manipulate.
+0x00 is Yakumo typically, 0x01 Pai, and so on.
+0x05 is Aguri in Hong Kong.
+Second byte unknown.
+Third byte seems to be direction actor is facing.

 # Text opcodes